WCAM-2P/WCAM-2P/README.md

 At what horizon does a dream transform reality?
 Because at the midnight hour, we wake to the language of the unfulfilled.
 A dense fog of symbols and meanings that permeate the immediate.
 A universe of forms that veil the vicissitudes of time and space.
 We imagine what the mirage reflects.
 Our dreams echo the rudiments of self.
 A faint memory that recalls harmony.
 A specter that transforms the formless and the void.
 What is real amidst the chaos?
 What is illusion?
 A child is born neither awake nor asleep.
 And grasps for breadth.
 Why?
 To fulfill a dream.
 The infant cries.
 And consciousness.

 The continuum flickers.
 We dream of our days.
 Our dreams render our nights.
-We wander the desert.
-In search of lost memory.
+We wander the desert in search of lost memory.
 We dance under the stars.
 Answer love.
-Make believe.
-And the dream comes to life.
+And make believe.
+And breathe life to a dream.